 Just so you know exactly where I am coming from on my position about using canned jokes or street jokes to open a presentation…

 I am not a “joke” guy.
-I have never been a joke guy.
+I have never been that guy.
 I am not one of those fools who can remember and recite 1000 bad jokes without even breathing.